5 Friendliest Hamster Breeds: Pictures, Facts, & History

 Lifespan: | 2–3 years |

 The Chinese hamster has a grayish-brown coat with a thin black stripe running down the back.
-The tail is longer than most hamster species, reaching 0.7–1.1 inches, giving this hamster species a long and thin appearance.
+The tail is longer than most hamster species, reaching up to an inch in length in some individuals.

-The first breed was spotted in 1900 in Beijing and was originally used as lab animals.
+The first individuals were spotted in 1900 in Beijing and were originally used as lab animals.
 They were later used in the Peking Union Medical College in 1919 and eventually exported to labs worldwide; Harvard Medical School used the hamsters in 1948 for lab purposes.
 In the 1960s, these hamsters hit the European pet market, and in the 1970s, interest in these hamsters grew.

 Even though they are among one of the friendliest hamster species, they are rare in the United States, and some states do not even allow them as pets.
 The Chinese hamster is timid, shy, and a little harder to tame, but they make friendly companions once tamed.
 Keep in mind these hamsters are not recommended for children due to their timid nature.